-Certain payments to harmed investors from the funds held pursuant to designated settlements and orders are made through the Ministry of the Attorney General (MAG) via the Crown Law Office - Civil (CLOC) and Victims and Vulnerable Persons Division (VVPD).
-Payments are made to MAG from the OSC pursuant to forfeiture orders obtained by CLOC under the Civil Remedies Act.
+Certain payments to harmed investors from the funds held pursuant to settlements and sanction orders are made through the Ministry of the Attorney General (MAG) via the Crown Law Office - Civil (CLOC) and Victims and Vulnerable Persons Division (VVPD).
+Payments are made to MAG from the OSC pursuant to forfeiture orders obtained by CLOC under the the Civil Remedies Act.